CiccioPatato90/rmse/README.md

 ## Software environment
 This section describes how to get into an environment where all the software is available for you to use.
-Three methods to get into such an environment are listed below, in order of preference.
+Two methods to get into such an environment are listed below, in order of preference.

 You can use the following commands to check if all the required softwares are available or not.